 In addition to its graceful lines and rugged appearance, the Thompson Submachine Gun had a

-tremendous reputation that was cloaked in a great deal of history and nostalgia, because it had been
+tremendous reputation that was cloaked in a great deal of history and nostalgia.
+This was the case,

-when the lighter M3 Grease Gun became available, many American soldiers and marines
+Even when the lighter M3 Grease Gun became available, many American soldiers and marines

-preferred the Thompson, over the submachine gun that looked more like a mechanics tool than a finely crafted
+preferred the Thompson, over the submachine gun that looked more like a mechanics tool, than a finely

 Military Small Arms of the 20th Century by Ian V. Hogg and John Weeks.